Taylor Gushue: Washington Nationals

-On September 26, 2016, he was traded to the Washington Nationals for infielder Christopher Bostick.
+On September 26, 2016, Gushue was traded to the Washington Nationals in exchange for infielder Christopher Bostick.

-While not considered a remarkable hitter in the Pirates organization, Gushue demonstrated an immediate power surge in the Nationals organization, where he started 2017 with the Potomac Nationals.
+While not considered a remarkable hitter in the Pirates organization, Gushue demonstrated an immediate power surge in the Nationals organization, where he started 2017 with the High–A Potomac Nationals.
 He was named a Carolina League All-Star, alongside teammates Víctor Robles and Kelvin Gutiérrez.
 Midseason prospect rankings produced by MLB Pipeline saw Gushue vault into the Nationals' top 30 prospects, ranking as their third-best catching prospect behind Raudy Read and Pedro Severino and coming in at 25th overall among Washington prospects.
-Gushue led the Potomac Nationals in home runs with 18 on the season along with slashing .241/.327/.437 with 67 RBIs.
-He finished the season with the Harrisburg Senators, playing four games with them.
+Gushue led the Potomac Nationals in home runs with 18 on the season along with slashing .241/.327/.437 with 67 RBI.
+He finished the season with the Double–A Harrisburg Senators, playing four games with them.
 He went on to play for 13 games for the Mesa Solar Sox in the Arizona Fall League after the season.

 Gushue was invited to participate in 2018 and 2019 spring training with the Nationals.
-In 2018, playing for the Triple-A Syracuse Chiefs and the Double-A Harrisburg Senators, he batted .213/.292/.364 with 10 home runs and 44 RBIs.
-In 2019, playing for the Triple-A Fresno Grizzlies, Gushue batted .312/.358/.517 with 11 home runs and 39 RBIs.
+In 2018, playing for the Triple–A Syracuse Chiefs and the Double–A Harrisburg Senators, he batted .213/.292/.364 with 10 home runs and 44 RBI.
+In 2019, playing for the Triple–A Fresno Grizzlies, Gushue batted .312/.358/.517 with 11 home runs and 39 RBI.
 After the season, on October 10, he was selected for the United States national baseball team in the 2019 WBSC Premier 12 tournament in November 2019.

 Gushue did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On November 2, 2020, he elected free agency.